HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/operations/kubernetes_remote_search.md

 1. Create a single sign-on \(SSO\) domain between HCL Digital Experience 9.5 container and the Remote Search service container by following the non-container on-premises procedure for [Creating a single sign-on domain between HCL Portal and the Remote Search service](../../9.0/admin-system/sso_portal_rss.md).
 This entails exchanging SSL certificates and LTPA domain tokens.

+    !!!note
-    **Note:** When retrieving the SSL certificates from the host server, use the URL configuration host as defined in the table below \(dx-deployment-service-remotesearch\) as the host, and the appropriate port for the SSL access.
+        When retrieving the SSL certificates from the host server, use the URL configuration host as defined in the table below \(dx-deployment-service-remotesearch\) as the host, and the appropriate port for the SSL access.
 You must also complete [Setting the search user ID](../../9.0/admin-system/srtsttusrid.md) and [Removing search collections](../../9.0/install/rmv_search_coll.md) before creating a new search service.

 2. Create a new search service and use the following values for a Remote Search services configuration to a Kubernetes container deployment.
 See the section on [Creating a new search service](../../9.0/admin-system/create_search_service.md) for more information.